mozilla/addons-server/docs/topics/testing.rst

 QUnit_ has some good examples for writing tests.
 Here are a few additional tips:

-* Any HTML you need should go in #qunit-fixture since that is automatically emptied after each test.
+* Any HTML required for your test should go in a sandbox using ``tests.createSandbox('#your-template')``.
+  See js/zamboni/tests.js for details.
-* To make a useful test based on an actual production template, you can create a snippet and include that in ``templates/qunit.html`` assigned to it own div.
-During test setup, copy that div into #qunit-fixture
+* To make a useful test based on an actual production template, you can create a snippet and include that in ``templates/qunit.html`` assigned to its own div.
+During test setup, reference the div in createSandbox()
 * You can use `$.mockjax`_ to test how your code handles server responses, errors, and timeouts.